rngkGit/mushncav/README.md

 # Mushrooms and Caverns Mod
 Welcome to the Mushrooms and Caverns Mod!
-This Minecraft mod for version 1.20.4 (Fabric) introduces a whole new underground ecosystem with unique biomes, blocks, items, and mobs.
+This Minecraft mod for version 1.20.4 (Fabric) introduces a whole new vast ecosystem with unique biomes, blocks, items, and mobs.
 Explore glowing mushroom forests, mine rare ores, and survive among new creatures!

 ## Features
 ### 🏞️ New Surface Biomes